 Obviously, there is no point in having a top quality Barbell without plenty of weight to put on it.
 Again, this isn’t just a straightforward matter of buying a few plates.
 You need to decide what you plan on doing with them.
 If you’re planning to do plenty of exercises which involve dropping the weights to the ground e.g. Deadlifts and Cleans (which you should be) then you should definitely invest in a set of Bumper Plates.

 The next must have for any home gym is a lifting platform.
-This will give you a solid platform to work on, reduce the noise of the weights dropping and prevent you damaging the floor in your house/garage, etc. Now these can be pretty expensive, so a sensible option is to pay one up which you can do for less than Â£15 per month.
+This will give you a solid platform to work on, reduce the noise of the weights dropping and prevent you damaging the floor in your house/garage, etc. Now these can be pretty expensive, so a sensible option is to pay one up which you do via our finance options.
 This may seem like a big investment but will look amazing and last a lifetime.

-This would allow you to squat, bench, shoulder press (among other things) without the fear of dying from being trapped under the weight.
-It also allows you to do pull ups, dips and T-Bar rows with some added attachments.
+This would allow you to squat, bench, shoulder press (among other things) without the fear of injury rom being trapped under the weight.
+It also allows you to do pull-ups, dips and T-Bar rows with some added attachments.

 Finally, unless you plan to do exercises on the floor, a good quality adjustable bench is your next port of call.
 What to remember with this is how much stress the bench will be under with your bodyweight and then potentially the bar and plates as well.
 The last thing you want is a wobbly cheap bench which could collapse over time so again without going too crazy, invest in a decent quality bench which will last a lifetime.

 Obviously depending on each individual the list could be expanded on and on.
-For example I also have a whiteboard to record my workouts, a large mirror for selfies and such like, T-Bar Row Landmine, Ab wheel, Kettlebell, Dumbbells, Resistance bands.
-I’m considering getting chains because they are a fantastic tool to assist in your progress.
+Some nice accessories you might want to add could be a whiteboard to record your workouts, large mirror for selfies and such like or attachments like: T-Bar Row Landmine, Ab wheel, Kettlebell, Dumbbells, Resistance bands.
+Another thing to consider is chains because they are a fantastic tool to assist in your progress.